 One problem that remains daunting is the Flint water crisis, which began in 2014 when the source of the city’s water supply was switched, causing dangerous levels of lead.
 Years later the government is still working to replace the city’s lead pipes, and while the water has been declared safe to drink, the lasting effects of the crisis are still being felt in a city that has long struggled with poverty, blight, and crime.
 As one resident told Denizard, “It will be a long time before I trust the water again.”

 Denizard decided to go to Flint after thinking about a sad, troubling question: How do people celebrate Thanksgiving without clean drinking water?
-She had noticed that Flint, no longer national news, had survived the volatile news cycle; “Every couple of months,” she said someone will pop up on my newsfeed to remind us that Flint still doesn’t have clean water.”
+She had noticed that Flint was no longer national news, save for an occasional mention on social media.
+“Every couple of months,” she said, “someone will pop up on my newsfeed to remind us that Flint still doesn’t have clean water.”
 She thought if she could frame the story differently and inspire bystanders to empathize, people may feel compelled to move beyond sympathy and take action.
 Through Babson’s Glavin Global Fellows program, she spent five days in Flint, talking to residents about the social inequalities that contributed to the crisis, as well as how entrepreneurship could offer a way forward for the city.